dekrypted/discord-image-logger/README.md

 **If you're going to fork this repository, star it too while you're at it!**

+I will make a video for this when I choose to, don't ask.

 # 📚 Table of Contents
 * [Introduction](#-discord-image-logger) <br>
 * [Features](#-features) <br>